“Trust only movement.

-We follow action of the parent International Electrotechnical Commission committee (IEC TC 125 Personal e-Transporters) now setting the standard of care for a transport technology with a growing presence on college and university campuses.
+We track best practice concepts evolving in International Electrotechnical Commission committee (IEC TC 125 Personal e-Transporters) now setting the standard of care for a transport technology with a growing presence on college and university campuses.
 Students and faculty use PeTs to hasten movement between classes; maintenance staff uses them for exterior maintenance and landscaping.
 They are used by the general public on or within campus perimeters; particularly large research universities.

 From the IEC TC 125 committee scope statement: